An easy hummus recipe with tahini, chickpeas and rich smoked paprika, quick and easy appetizer or snack, high in fiber and protein

 How do you make homemade hummus creamy?

 The secret to making homemade hummus creamy is to heat the chickpeas before blending all the ingredients together.
-The second secret is to use a Vitamix.
+The second secret is to use a Vitamix Blender.
 It has the power to keep pureeing until creaminess is achieved.

 Although you can purchase canned garbanzo beans, I start with dry chickpeas.
 Hummus made from scratch tastes better than using garbanzo beans from a can.

 I soak the chickpeas 6 to 8 hours or overnight.
-Then I cook them with a pressure cooker.
-I have a Kuhn Rikon pressure cooker.
-It is high quality and it only takes 10 minutes to cook the chickpeas after the pressure builds.
+Then I cook them with a stove top pressure cooker, an electric pressure cooker or an Instant Pot.
+I use my Kuhn Rikon stove top pressure cooker.most often It is high quality and it only takes 10 minutes to cook the chickpeas after the pressure builds.
 This pressure cooker cooks chickpeas so much faster than my other pressure cookers.
 But be sure to follow the directions of your own pressure cooker to cook the chickpeas.
 Using a pressure cooker is a much quicker method than using a slow cooker or a regular pot on the stove, although these methods can be used if you do not have a pressure cooker.
 (If you are short on time or do not have the right equipment, use canned garbanzo beans.
 But heat them before beginning the recipe, so your hummus recipe will be smooth and creamy.)
+I have also used an electric pressure cooker with similar great results.

 Drain cooked chickpeas and use them in the recipe right away.
 The hot chickpeas will puree very easily, making a creamy, delicious hummus.